albertzeap/CPSC-335-Langton-s-Ant-Lab/README.txt

   File README.txt.
 This file.

-  File pix-js-p5-example-1.JPG.
-A snapshot of the example webpage.

-  File pix-js-p5-example2-F12-Console.JPG  A webpage + F12 Console.
-    Shows entering some global var names to see their current values.

-  File index-js-p5-example.html.
+  File LarksAnt.html.
 Drag and drop this into a browser to
     run the example.
-    Click to set new loc for drunk-bot (via mousePressed).
+    Click to set new loc for ant (via mousePressed).
     Hit (almost) any key to toggle bot on or off (via keyPressed).

   File p5.js.
 This is the P5 package.
 It is loaded inside the html.